Global Stocks Slip After Fed Signals Caution

 By Georgi Kantchev

-Global stock markets edged lower Thursday as ongoing concerns about a slowing world economy dampened sentiment.
+Global stock markets wavered Thursday as persistent concerns about a slowing world economy dampened sentiment.

-In Europe, the Stoxx Europe 600 was down 0.4% in morning trade, following a mixed session in Asia.
+European stocks opened slightly lower, with the Stoxx Europe 600 down 0.1% in early morning trade.
+That followed a mixed session in Asia.

-On Wall Street, futures pointed to opening losses of 0.1% for the S&P 500 and the Dow Jones Industrial Average.
+On Wall Street, futures pointed to broadly flat openings for the S&P 500 and the Dow Jones Industrial Average.

 European Central Bank President Mario Draghi said Wednesday that Europe's economic slowdown would continue this year.